 Initially only one of the babies was diagnosed with leukaemia.
 A more senior colleague insisted the other twin be tested despite the child being symptom free.

-“She knew that because of their age, it was highly likely that the other twin would have leukaemia,” says Dr Kotecha.
-“Lo and behold the second twin was also diagnosed with the disease.”
+"She knew that because of their age, it was highly likely that the other twin would have leukaemia,” said Dr Kotecha.
+“Lo and behold the second twin was also diagnosed with the disease."

 Tackling the hardest job

 To date, childhood cancer research has focussed on finding solutions to help the biggest number of patients while rarer cancers, where there are smaller numbers, have largely been neglected.

 "It's because we have had such good outcomes for the common forms of ALL that we can now focus on the rarer subtypes,” said Dr Kotecha.